Suspended vs. Revoked License In Virginia

 Suppose you face criminal charges for driving with a revoked vs. suspended driver’s license.
 In that case, you need a knowledgeable and dedicated Virginia defense lawyer who understands how to help his clients avoid becoming trapped in a vicious cycle with the courts and the Virginia DMV.

-Call me, Andrew Flusche, today at (540) 318-5824 to discuss how I can use my experience, knowledge, and trial skills to help you.
+Call Flusche & Fitzgerald, today at (540) 318-5824 to discuss how we can use our experience, knowledge, and trial skills to help you.